Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to

 {\bf Kernel complexity.} We next examined how the choice of kernel influences metamodel performance.
 Figure~\ref{fig:kernel_des} reports relative-error learning curves for two kernel specifications applied to the same response function.
 The simpler specification, $\text{RBF}(L)+\text{RBF}(D)$, captures spatial and demographic variation using only location ($L$) and population density ($D$).
 The more expressive specification, $\text{RBF}(L)+\text{RBF}(D)+\text{RBF}(I)+\text{RBF}(B)$, augments this structure with additional socio-economic features, increasing kernel flexibility.
 At smaller sample sizes, the higher-dimensional kernel exhibits slightly higher error and greater variability, reflecting the increased variance and hyperparameter uncertainty associated with more complex covariance structures under limited data.
 As additional samples are collected, this disadvantage diminishes: the richer kernel steadily closes the gap and ultimately achieves marginally lower relative error and smoother convergence than the simpler alternative.

-{\bf Design space and intervention grid size.} To assess outcome-level learning behavior under changes in the intervention design space, we evaluated the performance of the metamodel across treatment grids of different sizes.
-Figure~\ref{fig:des_space} plots the learning curves of the two–level metamodel for two intervention grids: a $4{\times}4$ array (16 treatment conditions, green curve) and a $5{\times}5$ array (blue curve).
+{\bf Design space and intervention grid size.} To assess outcome-stage learning behavior under changes in the intervention design space, we evaluated the performance of the metamodel across treatment grids of different sizes.
+Figure~\ref{fig:des_space} plots the learning curves of the two-stage metamodel for two intervention grids: a $4{\times}4$ array (16 treatment conditions, green curve) and a $5{\times}5$ array (blue curve).
 Despite the 56\,\% increase in design points, the larger grid achieves approximately the same relative error after a comparable number of sequential design samples.
-Both curves fall rapidly during the first $\sim\!200$ simulation runs (per treatment condition) and level off near a relative error of 4\% by 350 simulations (per treatment condition), indicating that the county‐condition sequential design successfully targets high‐uncertainty regions regardless of grid size.
+Both curves fall rapidly during the first $\sim\!200$ simulation runs (per treatment condition) and level off near a relative error of 4\% by 350 simulations (per treatment condition), indicating that the county-condition sequential design successfully targets high-uncertainty regions regardless of grid size.